How did you manage to attract the initial OBBs who have been so eager to share their stories with you? -Monica H.

 Do you think there's more pressure now to be offbeat than to have the traditional wedding? -Ashley

 HA!
 Asked like a true offbeat bride.
 I think it's easy to feel that way if you spend lots of time on nontraditional wedding blogs and forums.
-But all you have to do is step outside our little weird wedding ghetto and compare The Knot's traffic to Offbeat Bride's traffic to know that nontraditional weddings are a long, looong way from becoming the norm.
+But all you have to do is step outside our little weird wedding neighborhood and compare The Knot's traffic to Offbeat Bride's traffic to know that nontraditional weddings are a long, looong way from becoming the norm.

 Despite getting married for fairly practical reasons, do you think your relationship has changed since getting married or just evolved in the way it naturally would have with or without a marriage certificate? -Sara